Just-404/manhwa-tracker-ext/README.md

 How to use:

-1. Visit one of the pages where you can read your favorite manhwa/manga/comic, then press the extension button and most of the information will be automatically generated for the suer to edit/review.
+1. Visit one of the pages where you can read your favorite manhwa/manga/comic, then press the extension button in THE CURRENT CHAPTER that you are reading and most of the information will be automatically generated for the suer to edit/review.

 2. When clicking save, the information will be automatically saved.